-Sowing seeds will cheer you up no end as you trudge your way through the long days of self-isolation: there’s something about that little fist-bump of excitement that gives you hope that things, one day, will get better.
+Sowing seeds will cheer you up no end as you trudge your way through COVID: there’s something about that little fist-bump of excitement that gives you hope that things, one day, will get better.

 It can seem totally bewildering if you’re just starting out.
 But really, it’s just a matter of following a few sensible ground rules, then picking the sowing method that suits the seed.
 There’s more detail on seed sowing in my course, Self Sufficient Veg Gardening